apache/pekko-http/docs/src/main/paradox/common/xml-support.md

 # XML Support

-Akka HTTP's @ref[marshalling](marshalling.md) and @ref[unmarshalling](unmarshalling.md)
+Apache Pekko HTTP's @ref[marshalling](marshalling.md) and @ref[unmarshalling](unmarshalling.md)
 infrastructure makes it rather easy to seamlessly support specific wire representations of your data objects, like JSON, XML or even binary encodings.

 @@@ div { .group-java }

-Akka HTTP does not currently provide a Java API for XML support.
+Apache Pekko HTTP does not currently provide a Java API for XML support.
 If you need to produce and consume XML, you can write a @ref[custom marshaller](marshalling.md#custom-marshallers) using [Jackson], which is also the library used for providing @ref[JSON support](json-support.md#jackson-support).